bennyyip/read-it-now-bot/README.md

 # Read it Later Bot

 Pick random articles in your [Pocket](https://www.getpocket.com) list, and send it to you via a [telegram](https://t.me) bot.
 Then archive these articles.
 You may use crontab or systemd-timer to schedule this.
+The purpose of this bot is to prevent you save articles to pocket and read it never, READ IT NOW!

 ## Build